geoserver/geoserver/doc/en/developer/source/programming-guide/security/index.rst

 RootPasswordProvider
 ^^^^^^^^^^^^^^^^^^^^^^

-Security service that provides a method for obtaining the GeoServer root password.
+Security service that provides a method for obtaining the GeoServer keystore password.
-The root password serves two purposes.
+The keystore password serves two purposes.

 #.
 Is the password for the GeoServer "root" account
 #.
 Protects the GeoServer keystore that is used to store encryption keys